-Prerequisite: Department Chair approval
+Prerequisite: Department Chair approval This course provides students with the or

 This course provides students with the opportunity to demonstrate professionalism and employ reflective practices while completing 135 hours in an early childhood setting (birth to third grade) under the supervision of a certified professional.
 Practicum students will be required to assist in a school or center, as needed, which may include conducting observations and assessments, attending meetings, creating a conducive learning environment, and implementing age-appropriate activities.
 Students should be enrolled in their last semester of the Certificate and/or Associate of Science in Early Childhood Education program and completed their major courses.